imperialhound/nvim-config/README.md

-# nvim-config
+# David's nvim config

-My Neovim config for day to day use
+## Plugins
+- Lazy is the plugin manager for installing all external packages.
+- If you are curious on how plugins are implemented use the Lazy Repo as reference (https://github.com/folke/lazy.nvim)